troglobit/smcroute/README.md

 receiving multicast at the multicast router, or use a dynamic multicast routing protocol.

+The second command `ssmgroup` do the same as `mgroup` one, but by joining source specific group the host specifies that it wants packets from source 192.168.1.42 and not any other source.

-The second `mroute` line is the actual layer-3 routing entry.
+The third `mroute` line is the actual layer-3 routing entry.
 Here we say that multicast data originating from 192.168.1.42 on `eth0` to the multicast group 225.1.2.3 should be forwarded to interfaces `eth1` and `eth2`.